MFlowCode/MFC/README.md

 Welcome to MFC!
 MFC simulates compressible multi-component and multi-phase flows.
-It scales to tens of thousands of GPUs with ideal scaling.
+It scales ideally to tens of thousands of GPUs.
+MFC is a Fortran codebase that makes use of metaprogramming that makes the codebase readable and compact.
+Please contact the developers, like [Spencer](mailto:shb@gatech.edu), if you have any questions.
+We have an active Slack channel to help ease in new MFC users and support development.

+MFC has both API and high-level documentation.
-Documentation is available on [the website](https://mflowcode.github.io/) and in markdown format at [doc/landing/readme.md](doc/landing/readme.md).
+It is available on [the website](https://mflowcode.github.io/) and in markdown format at [doc/landing/readme.md](doc/landing/readme.md).

-The paper that describes the MFC's capabilities:
+If you use MFC, consider citing it:
 * <a href="https://doi.org/10.1016/j.cpc.2020.107396">
     S. H. Bryngelson, K. Schmidmayer, V. Coralic, K. Maeda, J. Meng, T. Colonius (2021) Computer Physics Communications 4655, 107396
 </a>